 The Council may, by resolution of the Council duly notified prior to the relevant meeting of Council, suspend any part of these Financial Regulations provided that reasons for the suspension are recorded and that an assessment of the risks arising has been drawn up and presented in advance to all members of Council.

 * * *

+Reviewed by Full Council at Annual Meeting 1st July 2020.

+Next review May 2021.

 Notes to the Model.